dembytskaanna/B.u.B./README.md

 where information about the sports club (brief overview), about the number of coaches and their specializations is posted; image gallery (carousel), answers to the most frequently asked questions about the institution and contact form 1, by filling in which the user can ask a question and get an answer to it.
-BUY NOW is the second page of the site, which contains more detailed information about subscriptions (their price and what they include).
+MEMBERSHIP is the second page of the site, which contains more detailed information about subscriptions (their price and what they include).
 There is also a form where a potential customer can reserve any of the season tickets to pay for it after agreeing the details with the commercial department.